 Fake Plots!

-How do conspiracy theories arise and become popular?
-By playing we will understand from inside the mechanisms involved in developing and spreading a conspiracy theory.
+How do conspiracy theories arise and why do they become popular?
+By playing we will understand from the inside what mechanisms are involved in developing and spreading a conspiracy theory.

-In this game we will put into practice the cognitive and social mechanisms that lead many people to create conspiracy theories or find them attractive when they come across them.
-In the game, you will create your new conspiracy theory and disseminate it on a social platform created specifically for this purpose!
+In the game, you will create a new conspiracy theory and disseminate it on a social platform created specifically for this purpose!

 How to play